fabiovandewaeter/2DGameEngine/README.md

 A small 2D game engine written in c++ and using SDL

-The basic functionalities of a game engine are recreated from scratch in order to obtain maximum performance on specific game functionalities that I want to create
+The basic functionalities of a game engine are recreated with SDL in order to obtain maximum performance on specific game functionalities that I want to create

 ## Commands